 No user action is required for the system to begin using the new capacity.
 New writes are distributed across the system with some bias towards drives which have the most available capacity, which in this case will be the new drives.
-Background rebalance activities take place to spread the TDATs on the newly added drives as well as existing data across the compression pools.
+Background rebalance activities take place to spread the TDATs on the newly added drives and existing data across the compression pools.

 PowerMaxOS will bring each compression pool into a reasonable balance transparently to the host applications.
 Servicing host I/O takes priority over the background activities.
-Therefore, the total time to achieve a balance will depend on overall system activity as well as total system capacity, used capacity, and amount of newly added capacity.
+Therefore, the total time to achieve a balance will depend on overall system activity and total system capacity, used capacity, and amount of newly added capacity.

-10 TimeFinder and SRDF replication software
+TimeFinder and SRDF replication software